 In addition to roofs, windows cause your container home to lose a lot of heat.

 The Victorian Government of Australia states that “A single pane of glass can lose almost 10 times as much heat as the same area of insulated wall”.
+You can see that it’s very important to bear this in mind while you’re designing your container building.

-Given that windows loose so much heat, you don’t want to design a container home with large floor to ceiling glass panes in a cold climate like Alaska.
+Given that windows lose so much heat, you don’t want to design a container home with large floor to ceiling glass panes in a cold climate like Alaska.
 This would cause you to lose a significant amount of heat through the windows and it would be difficult to heat your home up.

 It would be much more efficient to have several smaller windows.